 Special Allotment Release Order (SARO).
-An authority issued to identified agencies to incur obligations not exceeding a given amount during a specified period for the purpose indicated.
-It shall cover expenditures the release of which are subject to compliance with specific laws or regulations, is subject to required documents/clearances.
+An obligational authority issued to identified agencies to incur obligations not exceeding a given amount during a specified period for the purpose indicated.
+It shall cover expenditures, the release of which is subject to compliance with specific laws or regulations, and required documents/clearances.